 Requesting a Change to F-1 Status from within the U.S.

 A change of status to F-1 is necessary for the maintenance of legal status when a nonimmigrant changes or ends his or her principal activity, reason, or purpose for being in the U.S. and wants to remain in the U.S. to pursue a specific educational objective full-time.
 Though the ISSS office issues the change of status I-20, the change of status application is adjudicated by United States Citizenship and Immigration Services (USCIS).
 Requesting a change of status to F-1 is a multi-step process with specific rules, and not every nonimmigrant will be eligible for change of status or find this option ideal for his or her particular situation.
-For a detailed explanation of the regulations, procedures, and required documentation for change of status, please review the ISSS documents Information about Changing to F-1 Status and Directions for Applying for Change of Status to F-1 or F-2.
-Other change of status documents can be found under the Forms section of the website here.
+For a detailed explanation of the regulations, procedures, and required documentation for change of status, please review the information on the Changing to F-1 / F-2 Status page here.

 Applying for a Form DS-2019